amnahsiddiqa/ProjectsOrganization/README.md

    * push to git repo of project
    * update synapse (I use same three liner at the end of evey notebook in  whole project for updates with a single synapse parent project id.
 This keep my synspase project synced with the project directory on my local machine)

-* One last note: The html files rendered in Rmd
+* One last note: The html files rendered in Rmd ..Dropbox Sync note to add

  #### To Replicate Analysis:
  In order to replicate analysis in a project, the idea is that following steps should work and be able to walkthrough anybody else through whole project: